kajstof/DotNetDesignPatterns/README.md

     * A memento is simply a token/handle class with (typically) no functions of its own
     * A memento is not required to expose directly the state(s) to which i reverts the system
     * Can be used to implement undo/redo
+* Null Object - A behavioral design pattern with no behaviors
+  * Motivation
+    * When component A uses component B, it typically assumes that B is non-null
+      * You inject B, not B? or some Option<B>
+      * You do not check for null (?.) on every call
+    * There is no option of telling A *not* to use an instance of B
+      * Its use is hard-coded
+    * Thus, we build a no-op, non-functioning inheritor of B and pass it into A
+  * A no-op object that conforms to the required interface, satisfying a dependency requirement of some other object
+  * Summary
+    * Implement the required interface
+    * Rewrite the methods with empty bodies
+      * If method is non-void, return default(T)
+      * If these values are ever used, you are in trouble
+    * Supply an instance of Null Object in place of actual object
+    * Dynamic construction possible
+      * With associated performance implications